What is Stem Cell Grafting?

 Stem Cell Grafting in particular, can reduce the surgical risk for elderly patients.
 The skin grafting or flap surgery can be a great loading due to poor general status or for patients.

-Indications are traumatic skin defect, severe burn, scar, skin ulcer, sore, diabetic foot, etc. Stem cell therapy can provide effective treatment modality for the treatment of bony and soft tissue defects like traumatic skin defect and severe burn, non-healing wounds complicated by ischemia like diabetic foot and sore.
+Indications are traumatic skin defect, severe burn, scar, skin ulcer, sore, diabetic foot, etc. Stem cell therapy in our NJ Plastic Center can provide effective treatment modality for the treatment of bony and soft tissue defects like traumatic skin defect and severe burn, non-healing wounds complicated by ischemia like diabetic foot and sore.
 It also becomes a very attractive tool for skin rejuvenation, scar improvement, and augmentation of breast.
 The unwearying research work using various stem cells is still ongoing by many plastic surgeons.